chrisguttandin/midi-json-parser/README.md

 # midi-json-parser

-This module parses a binary MIDI file and turns it into a JSON representation.
+**This module is parsing midi files into a human-readable JSON object.**